Troy Gentry Remembered as Devoted Friend, Family Man at Celebration of Life [Pictures]

 Master of Ceremonies Storme Warren closed with some final remarks that recalled his opening comments about continuing Gentry's journey on his behalf, and living out the five things he learned from his longtime friend, in reverse order.
 Trust God first, he said.
 And then love, protect and adore your family, treat every human being with respect, act like a kid all the time and never stop risk-taking.

 A theme of redemption or of becoming a better man tied many speeches and performances together.
-Fittingly, the service closed with Montgomery Gentry’s new song “Better Me,” released to select radio stations and satellite radio on Wednesday and 7digitally on Friday (Sept.
-15).
+Fittingly, the service closed with Montgomery Gentry's new song "Better Me," released to select radio stations and satellite radio on Wednesday and digitally the day after Gentry' service.

 Troy Gentry's True Character Shines Through In Interviews